jgreely/genaistuff/README.md

     rename - batch-rename image files based on --pre|set|seq options jpg - batch-convert image files to JPG, optionally resizing them

+Note: to avoid getting into the weeds with EXIF, `PyExifTool` is used, which requires the [exiftool](https://exiftool.org/) binary be in your path.

 * dp.py - CLI wrapper to use the popular
   [dynamicprompts](https://github.com/adieyal/dynamicprompts)
   library with image-generation software that doesn't support